kyeung2/example-spring-boot-2.x-service/README.md

 # example-spring-boot-2.x-service
 A simple Spring-boot 2.X service to compare with different frameworks

-A single endpoint which retrieves data from a Mongo DB
+A single endpoint which retrieves data from a Mongo

 `curl -X GET http://localhost:8080/books`